carlosoleto/Ubuntu-Kinect2-Vpython/README.md

 Then, it all became clearer when I found this (thanks a lot George Brindeiro): http://matrivian.github.io/computer%20vision/2015/04/06/openni2-2-and-nite2-2-on-ubuntu-14-04-lts.html

 Just skip the part about libfreenect (watch out the version) and go for the installation of OpenNI.
 You should have noticed that NiTE2 download is just a sentence, not a link.
-So my friend, go and get it here:
+So my friend, go and get it here on the git folder.

+Continue with the installation and voilá!
+Nice, we can track people movement.

+To make it work with python, I could manage to make it work with my system's python2.7 64bit.
+My attempts to make it work with anaconda failed.

+So, let's install VPython.

+Following the excellet post https://ubuntuforum-br.org/index.php?topic=121607.0 .
+Do this:

+sudo apt-get install libwxgtk3.0-dev

+sudo apt-get install virtualenv swig build-essential python-dev

+sudo apt-get install python-wxgtk3.0 python wxgtk3.0-dev

 https://github.com/BrainTech/nite2-bindings